-13.1E.1 Upon submission of a state or tribal comprehensive plan or state or tribal river basin or watershed plan, the Council will promptly initiate amendment proceedings and carefully consider amending this measure to reflect appropriate portions of the state or tribal plan.
-With regard to resident fish and wildlife, The Council will recognize that individual state and tribal interests are particularly strong.
+- 13.1E.1 Upon submission of a state or tribal comprehensive plan or state or tribal river basin or watershed plan, the Council will promptly initiate amendment proceedings and carefully consider amending this measure to reflect appropriate portions of the state or tribal plan.
+With regard to resident fish and wildlife, The Council will recognize that individual state and tribal interests are particularly strong. - 13.1E.2 The Council will consider other amendments to this measure in accordance with Section 13.1.